 - Alternatively, if you want to assign the audio to that particular slide only, you can check the box for Stop on slide change.
 Uncheck it if you want the audio to continue to play when you change slides.
 (Source: Online Mic Test)

 Why ADD AUDIO TO GOOGLE SLIDES

-Audio affects our visual perception, and adding them to presentations greatly influence how your audience reacts to it.
-You can capture their attention and even encourage engagement, when the slides are accompanied with the right audio.
+Audio affects our visual perception and adding them to presentations greatly influences how your audience reacts to it.
+You can capture their attention and even encourage engagement, when the slides are accompanied by the right audio.